ernestaskardzys/telesoftas-task/README.md

 Third command manually executes scheduler - if we don't want to wait until tomorrow's 9 AM.

 *test/data* is handled by *TestController* - mock class to help debugging the application.
+As *TestController* is used just for development process - I've decided not to include comprehensive tests.

 ## MongoDB